Saturday, November 28, 2015

 Commodore 64 and Apple II Versions of Pool of Radiance

-Pool of Radiance was originally developed for the Commodore 64 and its capabilities but at some point during its development there was something of a shift to the IBM PC version.
-The manual demonstrates this as it refers to options present in the IBM PC version but not in the C64 version.
+Pool of Radiance was originally developed for the Commodore 64 and its capabilities but at some point during its development there was a parallel development of the IBM PC version.
+The manual demonstrates this as it refers to options present in the IBM PC version but not in the C64 version even though the C64 version was released a few months earlier in 1988 than the PC version.

 The C64 and Apple II versions came on four disks and used each side of the disk requiring flipping disk sides and swapping disks.
 The IBM PC version came on three 5.25" disks but is compressed and cannot be run off the original disks.
 It can be installed onto six 5.25" disks, four 3.5" disks, a mix of two 5.25" disks and three 3.5" disks or a hard drive with 1.75MiB free.
 The IBM PC version requires two drives, the C64 and A2 versions only use one.